 Tenants are welcome to double bedrooms.
 No more than two tenants can occupy one bedroom.
 Tenants are not permitted to live in basement areas, as none have sufficient egress.

-$3825 per academic year (September - May) per resident in a single-occupancy room.
-This amount includes all utilities, but does not include cable or internet.
+$5500 per academic year (September - May) per resident in a single-occupancy room.
+This amount includes all utilities but does not include cable or internet.

-Residents of the rental houses sign either a nine month or a twelve month lease agreement.
-The agreement typically runs from September 1 to May 31 or September 1 to August 15.
+Residents of the rental houses typically move in late August and move out on May 31.
 Students are charged an additional daily rate for any days that student lives in the house prior to or following the end of the rental agreement.
 Tenants must make arrangements to stay late or arrive early with the Office of Residence Life.

-Tenants are placed in rental properties though a random lottery process.
+Tenants are placed in rental properties through a random lottery process.
 Students who are married or who have families receive first priority.
-Students must be of junior standing or at least 21 year old to be considered for a rental house.
+Students must be of junior standing or at least 21 years old to be considered for a rental house.

 Repairs & Maintenance